Summary: Critique of Pure Reason (page 5)

 .

-Thus, we must begin with logic.
-It is precisely with an examination of this discipline that the Preface to the second edition opens.
+We must therefore begin with logic—and it is precisely with an examination of this discipline that the Preface to the second edition opens.

-Logic is therefore the science from which we must begin in order to grasp how the mind functions—that is, the a priori laws of the understanding.
+Logic is thus the science from which we must set out in order to grasp how the mind functions—that is, the a priori laws of the understanding.

-Kant regards the logic of his time, inherited from Scholasticism, as a closed, completed, and satisfactory science (a view that would later be criticised, given the considerable developments in logic since then).
+Kant regards the logic of his time, inherited from Scholasticism, as a closed, completed, and satisfactory science—a view that would later be challenged, given the considerable advances in logic since then.

 The significance of logic lies in its ability to rigorously demonstrate the formal rules of all thought